Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

-The bottom panels of Fig.~\ref{fig:desity_profile} display the surface brightness profile as a function of elliptical radius from the center of the simulated UFD analogs.
-The black large circles (including background stars) and grey small circles (excluding background stars) represent the surface brightness directly computed from stars in each UFD analog.
-The solid red line depicts the derived exponential fit using maximum likelihood estimation, including background stars, while the red dashed line indicates a simple exponential fit, $\propto \exp(-r/r_h)$, without background stars.
-We verify that accurately estimating the spatial structures of simulated UFDs using observational methodologies necessitates the inclusion of background stars to achieve a proper fit.
-Furthermore, it is evident that, due to extended stars at large radii (indicated by grey circles), a simple extension of the inner profile (red dashed line) no longer accurately fits the total stellar density profile, especially the outer structures.
-Therefore, a different density profile that simultaneously represents both the inner, compact structure and the outer, extended structure would be more appropriate (e.g., \citealp{Kang2019, Ricotti2022, Jensen2024}).
+The bottom panels of Fig.~\ref{fig:desity_profile} display the surface brightness profile as a function of the elliptical radius from the center of the simulated UFD analogs.
+The red circles (including background stars) and grey circles (excluding background stars) represent the surface brightness directly computed from stars in each UFD analog.
+The solid red line depicts the exponential fit derived using maximum likelihood estimation, including background stars, while the grey line represents the fit that excludes background stars.
+We verify that accurately estimating the spatial structures of simulated UFD analogs using observational methodologies necessitates the inclusion of background stars.
+Due to the presence of extended stars at large radii (indicated by grey circles), the fit without background stars (grey line) fails to capture the extended structure.
+This suggests that a different density profile, one that simultaneously accounts for both the inner, compact structure and the outer, extended structure, would be more appropriate (e.g., \citealp{Kang2019, Ricotti2022, Jensen2024}).

 Recently, \citet{Jensen2024} discovered an outer component in the stellar distribution of MW dwarf galaxies by utilizing an updated algorithm to find member stars of dwarf galaxies using {\it Gaia} data.
 To identify member stars in the outer regions, they assumed that the stellar structure of each dwarf galaxy comprises two spatial components: an inner component and an extended component.
 This method led to the identification of nine dwarf galaxies that exhibit a low-density outer profile.
 Motivated by this, we employ the two-component profile suggested by \citet{Jensen2024} as follows,